y0usaf/tomoe/README.md

 <br clear="both">

-**tomoe** (巴, after Tomoe Ansari — my cat) is a Wayland compositor where the window manager is yours to rewrite.
+**tomoe** (巴, after Tomoe — my beloved pet cat) is a Wayland compositor where the window manager is yours to rewrite.
 The Rust core exposes mechanism — windows, outputs, input, a camera over an infinite canvas — and every policy decision above it (workspaces, tiling, focus order, even what a titlebar drag does) is Lua, hot-reloaded on